r0hitm/devavatar-archived/src/content/blog/how-to-effectively-configure-dns-for-your-github-pages-website.md

 | A     | @    | 185.199.111.153                    |
 | CNAME | www  | `<your-domain-name>` (example.com) |

-You can also add `AAA` records for IPv6 support, use the following values, Host is `@` for each:
+Optionally, you can also add `AAA` records for IPv6 support, use the following values, Host is `@` for each:

 ```plaintext
 2606:50c0:8000::153